ArkTechMC/Jupiter/README.md

 ii.`ClientConfigScreen`: Create a client config edit screen.

 iii.`ServerConfigScreen`: Create a server config edit screen. **Not include permission check.**

+## Other Version

+We will only update to newer versions when our other mods are needed.
+Request if you want other versions.
+(Except 1.16 and below.)

 ## Discord